MistaLemur/Assignment2/README.txt

 4.

 How to finish the game:
 1. Go over 1,000,000 points or it finishes if no possible moves.
-(Figure 1 & 2)
+(Figure1 & 2)